 1. Be at the forefront of sustainable route innovation

 An increasing number of regions are facing growing recreational pressure, with serious consequences for fragile natural environments.
-The 2026 theme focuses on rethinking and rerouting trails to promote a more balanced distribution of cycling and hiking tourism across each area.
+The 2026 theme focused on rethinking and rerouting trails to promote a more balanced distribution of cycling and hiking tourism across each area.

 2. Learn from best practices and real-world case studies